 Many Christians believe the Bible to be the inspired and inerrant word of God.
 But what does this really mean?
 By inspired do we actually mean God spoke directly to the writers and then directed the movements of their writing utensil across the papyri?
 Or do we mean the men were inspired some other way and still captured the inspiration of God’s teaching?

 By inerrant do we mean the Bible is without error in all of its facets, or without error in doctrinal teaching?
 Is it without error in its many translations, are there no contradictions in the text anywhere?
 Would it make the Bible less reliable if some historical information wasn’t 100% accurate or a date for a ruler was off by a few years?
 Does this somehow dispel the truth of Christ’s message or God’s overall revelatory news to the world?
 This hardly seems plausible.
 So how much scrutiny, that is, how much and what kinds of error and contradictions (if proven to have any) can the Bible sustain and yet still be considered the word of God?
 If somehow it could be proven scientifically or genetically that the Biblical Adam did not exist, does this somehow cast doubt to the resurrection story of Jesus of Nazareth?
 Does a historical Adam have to exist in order for the Genesis creation story to be true?
 To what end, if any, are we willing to grant the writers of the Bible some human fallibility, and perhaps literary license, in their efforts to portray the truth of God’s love to humanity?
-What sort of claims does the Bible make in regards to itself?
+What sort of claims does the Bible even make in regards to itself?

 As a Biblically faithful Christian I have found it challenging to tackle this subject more than anything because I probably run the risk of being branded a heretic for even exploring the truth of this matter.
-But how can a Christian who is Biblically faithfully and pronounce truth from the Bible not be willing to address some of the questions surrounding why we hold it in such high esteem?
+But how can a Christian who is Biblically faithfully and pronounce truth from the Bible not be willing to address some of the tougher questions surrounding its claims, content, and why we hold it in such high esteem?
 Not that I’m making myself a martyr here but let’s tackle the hard stuff shall we?
 Similar to other posts, this is a topic where volumes have been written so this post will be elementary at the most, but hopefully thought-provoking at the least.

 A quick background of the Bible might be in order here.
 And when I say the term Bible, I am referring to both the Old and New Testaments.
 If I reference the phrase Hebrew Bible, that will refer to just the Old Testament (though faithful Jewish people hold differing views on their own scriptures as well).
-Many of you readers are highly intelligent and know the Bible is a collection of books of different authors (most of them male from what we know) which was recorded in some form of written and oral tradition over the course of perhaps more than 1,000 years and throughout numerous geographic locations.
+Many of you readers are highly intelligent and know the Bible is a collection of books of different authors (most of them male from what we know) which was recorded in some form of written and oral tradition over the course of perhaps more than 1,000 years and throughout numerous geographic locations, though local compared to a global scale.
 It was not written at one time nor was it all intended to be an eyewitness account.
 It is a combination of history, myth, poetry and prose, songs, stories, etc…brought to convey a remarkably succinct salvation story of a monotheistic God and the people He created.

 Some Christian circles disagree(d) on what books should actually compose the Hebrew Bible and some Christians also disagree(d) on what books should have composed the New Testament scriptures, which took a few hundred years to officially decide.
 These books are a combination of Apocryphal and Deuterocanonical books which different Christian groups hold authentic, but of unknown or perhaps unfounded origin.
 These books are rejected by many Protestant Christians from the Biblical canon.